 While this may not sound like a big deal to you, it was life-altering for me.
 I looked back on my life and felt like an idiot for not realizing it earlier.
 Every hobby of mine has centered around quiet contemplation: reading, journaling, taking long walks, photography.
 Even the not-so-quiet ones like dance and playing the violin.
 And even energy healing — especially energy healing — which is like entering into a meditation with another being.
 All the activities I’ve valued over the years involve turning inward and listening.

-It then occurred to me that the reason my energy healing practice was fizzling out was simply because It’s Time: time for me to share what I’ve learned about how to turn inward and listen; about how to connect with and hear your own inner voice of wisdom; and how to trust that voice to guide you and support you.
+I then realized It’s Time: time for me to share what I’ve learned about how to turn inward and listen; about how to connect with and hear your own inner voice of wisdom; and how to trust that voice to guide you and support you.

 Using this script as my inspiration, I devised a step-by-step method enabling me to guide people through the process of designing their own wisdom cultivation practice.
 Because I wanted to make sure my approach is inviting and flexible, I also took a seven-month, 200-hour, multi-cultural, multi-faith facilitator training in Meditation and Contemplative Studies.
 And then I began teaching!

 Learning how to connect with your own wisdom in your own way is meaningful and powerful.
 Whether you choose to study with me or with someone else, I wish you clarity and peace on your journey.

 * * * * * *

 I hope the information I’ve provided has helped you determine whether my classes interest you or not.
 In the meantime, there’s one more thing I really need to add:

 I am not a psychologist or a philosopher or a member of clergy, and I definitely do not possess any psychic abilities.
 I doubt there’s anything particularly wise about me.